-This section provides information on the clinical considerations for participants in HPTN 084 protocol, version 3.0 Open Label Extension (OLE) and version 4.0 OLE.
+This section provides information on the clinical considerations for participants in HPTN 084 protocol, version 3.0, 4.0 and 5.0 of the Open Label Extension (OLE) and versions OLE.
 The Schedule of Evaluations (SOE) in Appendix VIII of the protocol indicates when specific clinical, counseling, and questionnaire procedures are required along with relevant laboratory testing.